-American Enterprise Institute (AEI) adjunct scholar Morris A. Davis is the academic director of the James A. Graaskamp Center for Real Estate and is the James A. Graaskamp Chair of Real Estate in the Department of Real Estate and Urban Land Economics at the University of Wisconsin-Madison, where he has worked since September 2006.
+American Enterprise Institute (AEI) adjunct scholar Morris A. Davis is the Paul V. Profeta Chair of Real Estate and the academic director of the Center for Real Estate Studies at the Rutgers Business School.
+Previously, he was the academic director of the James A. Graaskamp Chair of Real Estate in the Department of Real Estate and Urban Land Economics at the University of Wisconsin-Madison.

 Davis is a member of the Academic Advisory Council of the Federal Reserve Bank of Chicago and a fellow of the Lincoln Institute of Land Policy.
 He is also an independent director of American Capital Agency Corporation and American Capital Mortgage Investment Corporation, both mortgage real estate investment trusts (REITs).
 Earlier in his career, Davis was an economist at the Federal Reserve Board.
 He has been widely published on issues relating to the US housing market and has developed price indexes for land in residential use.

 A frequent lecturer at universities and central banks around the world, Davis has a B.A. and a Ph.D. in economics from the University of Pennsylvania.